pdlmn/minishell/cases.md

 minishell -> cat << ""$HOME > example.txt
 > haha$HOME
 > $HOME
-{haha$HOME in example.txt, nothing is printed in the termina}
+{haha$HOME in example.txt, nothing is printed in the terminal}